Not what you want?

 情 (qíng) feeling; emotion.

-烈婦 is a Japanese title for a strong-minded woman, virtuous woman, or heroine.
+烈婦 is a Japanese title for a strong-minded woman, virtuous woman, or heroin.

-In some context, it can refer to a pure or chaste woman.
+In some contexts, it can refer to a pure or chaste woman.

-This literally reads, "Good Heart" but is used to refer to the ideas of kindness, benevolence, philanthropy, virtuous intentions, moral sense, and conscience.
+善心 literally reads “Good Heart” but is used to refer to the ideas of kindness, benevolence, philanthropy, virtuous intentions, moral sense, and conscience.

-Some will also translate this as morality of mind (as the character for heart is often used to mean mind).
+Some will also translate this as the morality of mind (as the character for the heart is often used to mean mind).

 In Japanese, this can be the given name Yoshinaka.

-This Chinese word means ardent; intense; fierce; stern; upright; to give one's life for a noble cause.
+烈 is a Chinese word that means ardent; intense; fierce; stern; upright; to give one's life for a noble cause.

 In another context, this character can refer to one's exploits or achievements.

-In Buddhist context, this is burning, fierce, virtuous and/or heroic.
+In the Buddhist context, this is burning, fierce, virtuous, and/or heroic.

 While technically, it had the same meaning in Japanese, it's usually a female given name, Retsu in Japanese these days.